vayatela/plesto/README.md

 # accesoriesonlist

 Prestashop module.
-New hook must ber added in product-list.tpl
+New hook must be added in product-list.tpl

 ### Prerequisites